zavoloklom/dnd-flavored-markdown/content/en.md

 > The waterfront is waking: fishing boats bob at the planks, the catch is already being unloaded, and a few fishermen
 > are speaking with a cloaked man at the end of the pier.
 >
+> You step onto a weathered pier alongside the captain.
+Without a backward glance, the captain heads for the gate,
-> A guard at the gate looks bored at his post.
+> striding past a bored guard at his post.

 If the characters approach the fishermen, see the location **[The Dock](#the-dock)**.